At 42, Christopher Reeve had an accident which would change his life. Read more about his amazing story.

 He also worked tirelessly to promote medical advances, especially for controversial stem cell research.
 His hope was that one day they would find a cure for paralysis and other illnesses, such as diabetes, Alzheimer’s and Parkinson’s disease.

-One of his many legacies is the Christopher Reeve Paralysis Foundation, which has raised tens of millions of dollars for research.
+One of his many legacies is the Christopher & Dana Reeve Foundation, which has raised tens of millions of dollars for research.
 He also opened the Christopher and Dana Reeve Paralysis Resource Center, which is devoted to teaching people with paralysis to live more independently.

 While his dream of being able to heal paralysis is not a reality yet, you never know what the future holds.